Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{igh} electron mobility transistors are widely employed in microwave amplifiers due to their low noise characteristics \cite{IEEEIMS:Mishra, IEEEIMS:Ultra_low_Noise, IEEEIMS:cha_300}.
-While significant improvements have been made in their noise and frequency performance in past decades \cite{Cha_MMIC_BroadB, Deal_Will, thome_67-116-ghz_2021, cuadrado-calle_broadband_2017}, a physics-based understanding of the origin of microwave noise is lacking.
-Presently, noise in HEMTs is interpreted with the Pospieszalski model \cite{IEEEIMS:modelling_Pospieszalski} in which noise is described using two uncorrelated noise generators associated with the gate and drain resistances $R_{gs}$, $R_{ds}$ with equivalent temperatures $T_{g}$, $T_{d}$, respectively. $T_{g}$ is modelled as the physical temperature ($T_{ph}$) of the gate, while $T_{d}$ is used as a fitting parameter and is on the order of 1000 K. Despite the utility of this model, it is unable to provide insight into the physical origin of $T_{d}$.
+\IEEEPARstart{H}{igh} electron mobility transistors are widely employed in microwave amplifiers due to their low noise characteristics\cite{mimura_early_2002, longhi_technologies_2019, reinhard_ultra-low_2013, IEEEIMS:Ultra_low_Noise, schwierz_modern_2002}.While significant improvements have been made in their noise and frequency performance in past decades \cite{IEEEIMS:cha_300, Cha_MMIC_BroadB, Deal_Will, thome_67-116-ghz_2021, cuadrado-calle_broadband_2017}, achieving further improvements requires a physics-based understanding of the origin of microwave noise in low noise HEMTs which is lacking.
+Presently, noise in HEMTs is interpreted with the Pospieszalski model \cite{IEEEIMS:modelling_Pospieszalski} in which noise is described using two uncorrelated noise generators at the input ($S_{\upsilon g}$) and output ($S_{id}$).
+The input noise generator, $S_{\upsilon g}$, is described using a noise temperature $T_{g}$ which is assigned to the intrinsic gate resistance, and this noise temperature is generally accepted to be the physical temperature of the gate resistance \cite{pospieszalski_dependence_2017, pospieszalski_interpreting_2010}.
+This gate resistance thermal noise is significantly larger than the induced gate noise for frequencies far below the cut-off frequency \cite{heymann_guide_2021}.
+The output noise generator, $S_{id}$, is described by assigning a noise temperature, $T_{d}$, to the intrinsic output conductance $g_{ds}$. $T_{d}$ is generally taken as a fitting parameter.
+Despite the utility of the model in interpreting noise measurements on HEMTs, it is unable to provide insight into the physical origin of the output noise.

+Other works have proposed various mechanisms; for instance, thermal noise has been suggested as the origin of channel noise in field effect transistors (FETs) \cite{der_ziel_thermal_1962} such as HEMTs \cite{van_der_ziel_thermal_1983, van_der_ziel_hot_electrons} and MOSFETs \cite{Klassen_Prins_A, Klassen_Prins_B}.
+A recent work attributed drain noise to suppressed shot noise \cite{IEEEIMS:hemt_limits_pospieszalski} while others to thermal and suppressed shot noise \cite{ShotNoise_ThermalNoise}.